Bandboxes

 3.

-The outside is covered with paper or fabric glued in place.
+The exterior is covered with paper or fabric glued in place.
 In the eighteenth century this would typically be a plain color, but may have been ornamented.

 4.